skyle97/autovpnbook/README.md

 ## Step 2: ##
-* Automatic login to vpnbook, no username or password required.
+* Automatic login to vpnbook.
+No username or password required.